isa-cabrera/isa-cabrera.github.io/research.md

 ## non-native speech perception

 More recently, I study how listeners perceive, or rather, misperceive, sound patterns that are unattested in their language.
-We know that listener's knowledge of the distributions of sounds in their language play a role in speech perception because listeners often misperceive unattested sound sequences.
-However, the exact ways in which these sound sequences are misperceived vary greatly across speakers and languages.
-This project investigates the extent to which more abstract phonological knowledge, specifically knowledge of a language's *repair processes*, influence non-native speech perception.
+In addition to speakers knowing which sound sequences occur and don't occur in their language, they also know how their language *repairs* some of these underlying sequences.
+For example, English speakers know that words should not begin with [pt] or [ps] in English, but they also know that words such as ***pt**erodactly* and ***ps**ychology* are pronounced by omitting the first sound as opposed to saying something like ***pet**erodactyl* or ***p**erodactyl*.
+We know that speakers misperceive sound sequences unattested in their native language, but it remains unclear if speakers' perception of these non-native patterns is also biased by how their language repairs them.

 * I'm currently running online speech perception experiments with monolingual speakers of Korean to see if their misperceptions of illegal word-medial consonant clusters are consistent with the native repair processes of these clusters in Korean.
 I'm also comparing the predictions of various Bayesian models of speech perception that vary in their ability to encode information about the repair processes of the language.